charleschege/TuringDB/README.md

 TuringFeeds is a simple, pure Rust database that aims to be distributed and scaled horizontally.
 It aims to be a replacement for SQLite where you don't need a relational database or a schema.

-The database is backed by Sled key-value store.
+The database is backed by Sled key-value store & evmap structure for super fast reads.

 #### **Warning**